OMorton/Morton_et_al_Traits_in_trade_2023/Code/README.txt

 Updated and final code versions after review will be uploaded to a public repository.

+Code to take and process the raw CITES data product can be found at Morton et al. (2022) Curr Bio.

 Obj1_Model_and_outputs
 - Fits the data Traded_Traits_Data.csv and processes the outputs to reproduce all analyses ascociated with Obj1 in the main paper.
 - NOTE phylogenetic models take some time to run on a standard PC.